-Think about it, at every real estate networking event, the real estate agent is the prize attendee.
-Whether it’s a home contractor, real estate attorney, or insurance agent, ears perk up when they find out you’re a real estate agent.
-But there are specifically two people that are dying to meet you and can also give you loan signing business immediately.
+Think about it — at every real estate networking event, the real estate agent is the prize attendee.
+Home contractors, real estate attorneys, and insurance agents perk up their ears when they find out you’re a real estate agent.
+But there are two professionals in specific who are dying to meet you... and those two professionals just so happen to have the ability to give you loan signing business immediately.

-Let’s take a loan officer, for example.
+Let’s talk about a loan officer, for example.

 And boom, you’re in!

 Do you think they will give you their next signing?

 I say this with confidence because they are trying to win your business.
 And what better way to do so than by giving you loan signings?